Dasyuris partheniata: Taxonomy

 This species was first described by Achille Guenée in 1868 from a specimen collected by Richard William Fereday in Canterbury.
-George Vernon Hudson discussed and illustrated the species in 1898 and again in 1928.
-He states that Fereday's specimens were collected at the foot of Mount Hutt.
+Edward Meyrick also gave a description of this species.
+George Vernon Hudson discussed and illustrated the species in multiple publications including in 1898, in 1928 and in 1939.
+He stated that Fereday's specimens were collected at the foot of Mount Hutt.
 The holotype specimen is held at the Natural History Museum, London.